vinod-amagi/amgdoc/getting-started.md

 # Getting Started

 This article provides an overview of the Amagi Media Ingest Service and how to get started with ingesting contents.
-Access to this service is invite-only.
-For access, please contact your Onboarding contact at Amagi.
+For accessing this service, please contact Onboarding team at Amagi.

-The Media Ingest Service enables content partners to self-service the content ingest to Amagi platforms - CLOUDPORT, EPG, VOD.
+The Media Ingest Service enables content partners to ingest contents to the following Amagi platforms or services:-

+>
+> CLOUDPORT
+> EPG
+> VOD
+> Analytics
+{.is-info}

 ## Overview

-Media Ingest Service accepts requests to setup media ingest workflow and manage change requests to the workflow through an account created for the partner.
-The account provides access to:
+Media Ingest Service requests are facilitated through a partner account.
+The partner account enables partners to create request for setting up media ingest workflow and to create change requests to the workflow.
+The partner account provides access to:

 * Methods of content ingest to Amagi platform

-* Information about requirements - content, metadata, artwork - for various platforms for different services
+* Information about requirements - content, metadata, artwork - for various platforms used by different services

 * How-to and best practices for ingesting contents based on the target MVPDs